junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 And Dean realizes, it's the longest time, the most patient time he ever gives Cas, after all that happened.
 He should have done that more often.
 So he's doing exactly that.
 He nods, letting Cas know he's listening, and this time, he really *is listening*.

-"My mind, it's like a library after tornado.
+"My mind, it's like a library after a tornado.
 I have tried so hard to put them back together.
 It's taking me everything to be here."
 Cas smiles weakly.
 "You have no idea how long it took."

-"How long it took?"
+"How long did it take?"
 Dean asks.
 It was a little less than two months since Cas took over Sam's brokenness, and a day or two since he woke up.
 But Cas's tone makes him think it sounds more than that, a lot more.

-"Years, many centuries, I lost count."
-Cas tells him.
+"Years, many centuries, I lost count," Cas tells him.

 Dean inhales sharply, "How?"

 "Do you remember that time, when you yelled at me in the hospital and I flew to the dayroom, and I told you I had been there for three weeks?"

-"Trying not to."
-Dean remembers as clear as day just how angry he was at the time.
-He regrets nothing more about scaring Cas away now.
+"Trying not to," Dean remembers as clear as day just how angry he was at the time.
+He regrets nothing more than scaring Cas away now.
 "I'm sorry, I didn't --"

 Cas gently stops his apology with his gesture.
 "It wasn't the first time I flew back in time," he continues.
 "Meg knew.
 She ran into me playing chess with that time-travelled version of myself.
 But I didn't tell her, that wasn't the first time either."

 "You flew back years, even centuries," Dean murmurs in astonishment.

 Cas nods.
 "I needed time to recover.
 And even in that state when I first woke up, I knew I'd need more time than we had to fix myself.
-We didn't have enough time in the current time, but I spent them in the past, to save *you* the time we would have needed."
+We didn't have enough time in the current time, but I spent it in the past, to save *you* the time we would have needed."

-"But you would be alone all those centuries."
+"But you would be -- you were -- alone all those centuries."
 Dean closes his eyes, heart clenching, voice choking.
-He imagines a broken angel that Cas was, wandering in the century-old street, alone, in his hospital gown, not really have a clear enough mind, not have anyone to turn to if he needed help.
+He imagines a broken angel that Cas was, wandering in the century-old street, alone, in his hospital gown, not really having a clear enough mind, not having anyone to turn to if he needed help.
 But he went there, so he could save them the most precious time that they couldn't spare on him.
-He feels his chest too tight to breath, and it's the first time he's reminded he's in the vacuum in the space.
+He feels his chest is too tight to breathe, too painful and aching, and it's the first time he's reminded he's in a vacuum in space. *It's his own doing that's pushing Cas away, the yelling, the snapping -- he's the one making his angel think he couldn't come to him when he needed.
+Could he even do anything more cruel and cold to Cas than that?*

 Cas manages another tight smile.
 "I think, part of me also didn't want you see me as I was, the broken beyond repair version of me, the one too insane to be of any use --" For the first time, he closes his eyes when he talks, because there is too much pain in it, and it makes Dean's heart bleeds.
 And Cas finishes the sentence: "-- because I wouldn't know what to do, if you find me like that, and look at me with disappointment in your eyes.
 I was afraid I might kill myself."

 "Don't say that."
 Tears flood out of Dean's eyes, as much as Cas's.

-Dean has to pull him into a hug as tight as he can offer, just to let his dumb angel know his feeling.
+Dean has to pull him into a hug as tight as he can offer, just to let his dumb angel know his feelings.
 "I would never --" he catches his breath, feeling their wet cheeks touching.
 "It's never about you being useful, Cas.
 Dammit, don't ever say that."
 He chokes on his tears, finding it so hard to form a complete sentence now, but he has to say it.

 The debris of the planet floats around them, as broken as he thinks his heart is now.
 And he has to say it, or else he might never will.

 "It's *you* that I need, Cas.
 Not how useful or powerful you are, not because you're an angel.
 Just you.
 Because, because --" he takes a long and shattered breath, "-- because I love you."

 It doesn't sound real until the words leave his lips, and then it becomes the only truth of the universe.
-Floating with the fragments of the planet, scattering into the dust of the space.
+Floating with the fragments of the planet, scattering into the dust of space.

 Cas stills in his embrace.
 He pulls back slowly, with tears still hanging on his eyelashes.
-His eyes wide with disbelief and awe.
+His eyes were wide with disbelief and awe.
 He whispers, so carefully as if his breath could break the dream, as if he's afraid of waking up, "You love me?"

 Dean wipes his tears away, so he can see Cas's face and those astonishingly blue eyes without water in his eyes.
 And he starts smiling, then the smile turns into a true-hearted laugh, then the laugh just doesn't stop.
 "Yes, Cas, I do.
 I really do.
 I don't know why it's taking all the dinosaurs and fish and an exploded planet for me to realize it, but yes, I do.
 God, I have no idea, but I don't think I even know how to live without you.
 Those past months, you have no idea."

 Cas's lips tremble, and when he speaks, his voice is so in awe.
-And he tells Dean, "I love you, too, from the moment I saved you from the Hell.
+And he tells Dean, "I love you, too, from the moment I saved you from Hell.
 I realized that, because I love you more than the dinosaurs, more than the Neanderthals, and more than a whole planet.
 I'd destroy them to save you, to save the world you're in, like we just did, and I don't regret any of that."

 There is nothing more to say after that.
 So Dean just holds the angel closer, feeling the synchronized heaves and falls of their chests against each other, feeling the vibration of their hearts under the skin and bone.
 So close, as if they are melting into each other's existence.
 Dean thinks, in a way, they already are.

 The planets spin quietly around them.
 The Sun shines on them.
 It feels like the whole universe is just breathing peacefully with them now.

-Dean exhales long and slow, finding his breath come out easily this time.
+Dean exhales long and slow, finding his breath comes out easily this time.
 So is Cas's.

 <br>